How can I apply?

 You should be motivated to learn more about the African Union and engage in vivid debates regarding interesting topics.
 In addition, you have to be at least 16 years old and have confident skills in English.
 A good command of the language, both spoken and written, is sufficient.
 We do not require any certification of your English level.
 Our conference has the aim to become really diverse, therefore you are also welcome to apply as a Delegate or Chair if you are not a university student.

 Why should I participate?

-You will learn about contemporary topics, transnational policy making, international relations as well as African cultures.
+You will learn about contemporary topics, transnational policymaking, international relations as well as African cultures.
 In addition, you will meet new people from different backgrounds and make new acquaintances and friends.
-On top, you will receive a certificate for your participation as prove of your commitment and gained experience.
-The best: Delegates will be awarded an additional tribute during the closing ceremony.
+On top of that, you will receive a certificate for your participation as proof of your commitment and gained experience.
+The best Delegates will be awarded an additional tribute during the closing ceremony.

 Where will the conference take place?

 For the very first time, the Model African Union Bayreuth Conference 2022 is going to take place in a hybrid format.
 We are very excited to welcome our participants both in person and digitally!

 The pre-program is a special opportunity to attend interesting cultural and informative workshops before the start of the simulation Conference.
 The pre-program starts on Wednesday (October 5th 2022) and ends on Thursday at lunchtime.
 All Delegates and Chairs are welcome to take part in the pre-program.

 What’s the order of the conference and where can I find the schedule?